ardiya/HashtagPrediction/README.md

 ### Done

+ - Split dataset into 52373 train data and 5000 test data
  - Convert images into TFRecords and read the records
  - Use Inception V3
  - Load the trained weight